pentestfunctions/hideinfoscreenshare/README.md

 1. **Dynamic Content Handling:**
    - Improve the script to handle websites that load content dynamically using JavaScript.
    - Monitor DOM changes and redact newly added sensitive information in real-time.
+(Chat windows, change before page load/during rather than after)

 2. **User Interface:**
    - Develop a user interface to allow users to easily add, remove, or modify the sensitive information to redact without modifying the script.